It may surprise you to know that several animals walk on two legs!

 7. Quokkas

 The quokka is a small marsupial found in Western Australia.
-They are known for their friendly and curious nature and have even been called the “world’s happiest animal.
+It is known for its friendly and curious nature and has even been called the “world’s happiest animal.”

 What sets the quokka apart from other animals that walk on two legs is that they have adapted to hop on two legs, similar to a kangaroo.

 Despite their cute and cuddly appearance, quokkas are wild animals that humans should not approach or feed.
-In fact, they are considered a vulnerable species.
+They are considered a vulnerable species.

 Quokkas primarily feed on vegetation such as leaves and grasses and can survive in dry environments by obtaining moisture from their food.